SargeyWargey/Homoothya/Story/Drafts/Chapter_17.md

 We ate cold food—dried meat, mescal, mesquite cakes.
 No fires to cook with, nothing hot.
 The water in our basket was getting low.
 Someone would have to go down to the river soon to refill the baskets, but not while soldiers might still be near.

 As the sun set and darkness came again, we rolled out our sleeping mats in the same places as the night before.
 But tonight felt different.
-Tonight the cave didn't feel like shelter.
+Tonight, the cave didn't feel like shelter.

 It felt like a trap.